Tor E. Bjørstad

 I am a member of IACR, the Norwegian Polytechnic Society, the Young Liberals of Norway, the European Youth Movement of Norway, Hack Bergen, the Norwegian Support Committee for Western Sahara and the Norwegian Sceptics Society.
 I play chess on the Internet Chess Club.
 I regularly read The Economist and Monocle.

 Other interests include (but are not limited to) hiking and skiing, cooking, beer and whisky, music (listening, not playing) and reading (pretty much anything).
 There is a (or to be precise, one-half) blog underway, which will hopefully be ready for public consumption in the near future.
-Some recent hiking pictures (unsorted) are available.
+Some photos from recent mountaineering trips are available, as well as a summit panorama.

 I can also be found (at various levels of activity) on LinkedIn, Facebook and Twitter.
 Look me up.